pmv718/spell_checker/README.md

   ` console.log('Corrected word : '+correctSpell.query);`

 ## Known issues :
-Currently Domain-based spell checker supports only one edit distance.
+Currently domain-based spell checker supports only one edit distance.

 ## Road map :
-The next version of Domain-based spell checker should have more enhance edit distance implementation to bring up an exact correct match for the wrong word.
+The next version of domain-based spell checker should have more enhance edit distance implementation to bring up an exact correct match for the wrong word.

 ### For additional information, please refer  [here](https://github.com/pmv718/spell_checker/wiki)